longhorn/longhorn/README.md

 ##  How to use the Longhorn Volume in your pod

-There are serveral ways to use the longhorn volume.
+There are serveral ways to use the Longhorn volume.

 ### Pod with Longhorn volume
 The following YAML file shows the definition of a pod that makes the Longhorn attach a volume to be used by the pod.